pysal/tobler/README.md

-# tobler: a library for spatial interpolation in Python
+# tobler: a library for areal interpolation in Python

 **Easily perform area interpolation for different set of set of polygons:**